 How seasonality will affect your revenue run rate is important to obtain an accurate result on which you can base your decisions.
-For example, if you sell women’s lingerie, sales season and Valentine’s Day are obviously an exception to your normal revenues flow.
-The seasonality effect is even more intense in cases of exclusively seasonal industries such as apartments rental, located at summer destinations.
+For example, if you sell women’s lingerie, sales season and Valentine’s Day are obviously an exception to your normal revenue flow.
+The seasonality effect is even more intense in cases of exclusively seasonal industries such as apartment rental, located at summer destinations.

 4. Public events that impact revenues

-In some occasions, run rates can be affected by major public events such as elections, the Super Bowl, the Olympic Games or religious celebrations.
+On some occasions, run rates can be affected by major public events such as elections, the Super Bowl, the Olympic Games, or religious celebrations.
 Especially major sports events can be used to drive sales for a short period of time, within which the increase in revenues can be extraordinary.
-You want to keep a record of that revenue increase to have a reference, but forecasting annual run rates has to exclude that period as this could be a one-time event.
+You want to keep a record of that revenue increase to have a reference, but forecasting annual run rates have to exclude that period as this could be a one-time event.